dsgriffin/nft-timelines/timelines/index.md

 ## Pre-Ordinals Onchain Bitcoin NFTs (2015-2022)

-Before the first Ordinals inscription (14th December 2022) there was already a small batch of onchain Bitcoin NFTs.
+Before the first Ordinals inscription (14th December 2022) there was already a small batch of entirely onchain Bitcoin NFTs.
 Here they are.

 [View Live Timeline](https://dsgfn.com/early-nfts/timelines/pre-ordinals-onchain-bitcoin-nfts/)